redhat-gpte-labs/practical-intro-to-container-security/lab2.md

 This lab session is a low-level, hands-on introduction to container security using Red Hat Enterprise Linux 7.
 It can be delivered by an instructor or consumed as a series of self paced exercises.

-The prerequisites include:
+Prerequisites

-Fundamental user and administrative Red Hat Enterprise Linux concepts
+* Fundamental user and administrative Red Hat Enterprise Linux concepts.

-Basic text editing skills using vim or nano
+* Basic text editing skills using vim or nano.

-An introductory knowledge of Docker is helpful.
+* An introductory knowledge of Docker is helpful.

 ~~~shell
 $ oc login {{OPENSHIFT_MASTER_URL}}